lanebuckingham/marykay/README.md

 ## Administration

-NewAuth uses [RailsAdmin](https://github.com/sferik/rails_admin) to manage the website.
+MaryKay uses [RailsAdmin](https://github.com/sferik/rails_admin) to manage the website.
 To access it, navigate to /admin and you will be prompted for an admin login.
 Admin users cannot be created online for security purposes.
 They must be created via command-line.
 See the db/seeds.rb file for the initial admin login (assuming you ran ```$ rake db:seed``` above).

 ## Information

 #### Devise

-NewAuth relies heavily on the Devise gem to perform user authentication.
+MaryKay relies heavily on the Devise gem to perform user authentication.
 For more information, see the [documentation](http://devise.plataformatec.com.br/) for Devise or the [GitHub repo](https://github.com/plataformatec/devise).

 #### Mongoid

-If you want to learn more about how NewAuth saves users to its database, see the [documentation](http://mongoid.org/en/mongoid/index.html) for Mongoid or the [GitHub repo](https://github.com/mongoid/mongoid).
+If you want to learn more about how MaryKay saves users to its database, see the [documentation](http://mongoid.org/en/mongoid/index.html) for Mongoid or the [GitHub repo](https://github.com/mongoid/mongoid).